-Employee development continues to be of strategic importance in fiscal 2022.
-We require our adjusters and nurse case managers to take specific trainings related to their responsibilities as part of the onboarding process.
-In 2021, we held our first leadership development program for managers.
-In 2022, the leadership program is being expanded to additional cohorts and is open to managers and supervisors.
-The program was designed internally and is a combination of six focused workshops facilitated by different members of our executive team and a curated reading list.
+Employee development continued to be of strategic importance in fiscal 2023.
+We require our adjusters and nurse case managers to undergo specific training related to their responsibilities as part of their onboarding process.
+We have a leadership development program that is now being expanded to additional cohorts and is open to managers and supervisors.
+The program was designed internally and is a combination of six focused workshops facilitated by different members of our executive team, and a curated reading list.
 During the program, the participants work individually and in group sessions to learn and improve leadership skills from proven resources and have the opportunity to roundtable situations to provide optimal resolutions for their teams.